reneses/tela/tela-server/docs/DEPLOYMENT.md

 docker run -p 2424:2424 -p 2480:2480 -e ORIENTDB_ROOT_PASSWORD=root orientdb
 ```

 If we are seeking maximum performance, a OrientDB server is advised.
 Its deployment can be easily with any cloud provider.
-For example, if we are using Amazon EC2, the script `scripts/install-orientdb-server.sh` will prepare everything for us (using `yum`, the commands for `apt-get` should be similar):
+For example, if we are using Amazon EC2, the script `scripts/install-orientdb-server.sh` will prepare everything for us (it uses `yum`, the commands for `apt-get` should be similar):

 ```bash
 #!/bin/bash